John3/awesome-torque3d/README.md

 - [Hover Vehicle](http://forums.torque3d.org/viewtopic.php?f=12&t=605#p5027) - Download: [1](https://www.mediafire.com/?paehuce9926sx1e)
 - [Zombie Resources](http://www.garagegames.com/community/resources/view/21702) This resource contains all the code wrote for a Zombie Game Jam.
 Download: [1](http://abighole.hngamers.com/ZombieResource.zip)
 - [Stealth-game Light-Level detection](http://www.garagegames.com/community/resources/view/22970) Provides code which 'detects' the amount of light a player is exposed to in order to assist with stealth game mechanics, and demonstrates a practical use of ScriptTickObject.
+- [Creating a Dungeon](http://www.garagegames.com/community/resources/view/7323) "How can I make a dungeon?"
+Well this will of course depend on your definition of a dungeon....
+I managed to create a really nice looking cave with just the stock tools.

 Resources collections:
 - [GarageGames Resources](http://www.garagegames.com/community/resources)